ilikecarbs/Python/README.md

-# This is the ilikecarbs-library, enjoy!
+# This is the library of ilikecarbs, enjoy!